NiranAGMT/LaTeX-template/README.md

 2. Login to your favorite LaTeX cloud service.
 I recommend [Overleaf](https://www.overleaf.com?r=f5160636&rm=d&rs=b) but there are alternatives (these instructions apply to Overleaf  and you'll have to adapt for other providers).
 3. In the menu select <kbd>New project</kbd>-><kbd>Upload project</kbd>
 4. Upload the zip with all the "novathesis" files.
-5. Select “*template.tex*” as the main file.
+5. Select “*main.tex*” as the main file.
 6. Follow from [step 3 above](#with-a-local-latex-installation)

 --------